mpv-player/mpv/DOCS/man/options.rst

 ``--audio-display=<no|attachment>``
-    Setting this option to ``attachment`` (default) will display image attachments when playing audio files.
+    Setting this option to ``attachment`` (default) will display image attachments (e.g. album cover art) when playing audio files.
 It will display the first image found, and additional images are available as video tracks.

     Setting this option to ``no`` disables display of video entirely when playing audio files.